-The identification and evaluation of fisheries and fisheries habitat is required for each watercourse crossing traversed by a pipeline route.
-This process enables NGTL personnel to: determine fisheries and fisheries habitat parameters and criteria at each watercourse crossing; evaluate and recommend appropriate crossing methodologies; identify construction mitigation measures; evaluate the need for specific reclamation measures at each crossing location; and meet provincial and federal legislative requirements.
+The identification and evaluation of fish and fish habitat is required for each watercourse crossing traversed by a pipeline route.
+This process enables NGTL personnel to: determine fish and fish habitat parameters and criteria at each watercourse crossing; evaluate and recommend appropriate crossing methodologies; identify construction mitigation measures; evaluate the need for specific reclamation measures at each crossing location; and meet applicable provincial and federal legislative requirements.